krishanudb/bio-squarel/README.md

         `tar -xzf elasticsearch-7.6.2-linux-x86_64.tar.gz`
     3. Start elasticsearch:<br>
         `elasticsearch-7.6.2/bin/elasticsearch`
+This would start the elasticsearch tool.
+We still need to create the search indexes in order to actually search.
-3. Go to the search_index_creation folder.
+3. Go to the elasticsearch_indexes folder.

 4. The extracted *.rdf files should be placed in the elasticsearch_indexes folder.
-5. Next, the search index should be created using them:
+5. Next, the search index should be created:

     1. For the entity label search index, follow the notebook elasticsearch_indexes/entity_to_elasticsearch_index.ipynb